The information in this article applies to:

-- With the polyline solid selected, click and drag the triangular Rotate edit handle in a counter-clockwise direction until the object is oriented vertically and its decorative end faces downward.
+- With the polyline solid selected, click and drag the triangular Rotate edit handle in a clockwise direction until the object is oriented vertically and its decorative end faces downward.

 - This orientation will specify the decorative end as the object's front, so it will later display a front indicator when selected in floor plan view.

-- Create a Camera view to see the results.
+- Select 3D> Create Perspective View> Full Camera to see the results.

 - With a 3D view of the polyline solid active, select Tools> Symbol> Convert to Symbol from the menu.

 - Select the appropriate symbol category from the drop-down list.
 In this example, Fixture (Exterior) is used.

 - Uncheck Add to Library only if you do not wish to save the new symbol in the library for future use in other plans.

 - Check Show Advanced Options to open the Symbol Specification dialog.